How Guarana's Caffeine is Different From Coffee's Caffeine

 But there's a reason Blossom uses guarana as an active ingredient for caffeine in our oat milk superfood lattes.
 The caffeine literally hits different than caffeine from a coffee bean.

-Guarana seeds contain double the amount of caffeine of coffee beans!
+Guarana seeds contain two to three times the amount of caffeine of coffee beans!
 That's no typo.
 These beans are loaded with energy, but unlike in coffee, typically, the caffeine from guarana doesn't release the moment it hits a person's stomach.
 The tannins in guarana are believed to cause the caffeine to release slower than in coffee.

 The effect of this is much more satisfying and skips the abrupt burst of energy and the associated crash of coffee.
 It also has a longer-lasting boost because of how it more effectively provides the caffeine.